 Here are my choices for The Best Multimedia Resources For Introducing Students To The Advantages Of Charts & Graphs:

-Thanks to Kevin Hodgson for the tip on this next one (“… was used to welcome back school principals as they faced a change in their technology platform to analyze school data”):
+Thanks to Kevin Hodgson for the tip on next one (“… was used to welcome back school principals as they faced a change in their technology platform to analyze school data”):

 “Venn Diagrams (Under The Spotlight)” is a piece of art by Argentinian artist Amelia Pica.
-It’s been making the rounds in the blogosphere (including at Brain Pickings), and you can see it below.
-This is how Ms. Pica describes it:
+It’s been making the rounds in the blogosphere (including at Brain Pickings), and you can see it below. is how Ms. Pica describes it:

 “During the period of dictatorship in Argentina in the 1970s, gatherings of citizens were closely monitored as they were considered a threat to the government. at the same time Group Theory and Venn diagrams were banned from primary school programs as they could provide a model for subversive thought.”

-Boy oh boy, this will sure make a great discussion topic in class — in English and in IB Theory of Knowledge!
+Boy oh boy, will sure make a great discussion topic in class — in English and in IB Theory of Knowledge!

 Photo by mariejirousek